ntBre/dash/README.md

 You can also run `dash edit` to launch `$EDITOR` on the default config file.

+If the default config file doesn't exist, `dash` will try to create one along with its parent directories.

 There are also global configuration options.
 For now, the only one is `terminal`, which defaults to `st`: